Which place is cheaper, Greensboro or Jacksonville?

 The autumn attracts plenty of travelers to both Jacksonville and Greensboro.

 Jacksonville is a little warmer than Greensboro in the autumn.
-The temperature in Jacksonville is usually 70°F (21°C) in October, and Greensboro stays around 62°F (17°C).
+The daily temperature in Jacksonville averages around 70°F (21°C) in October, and Greensboro fluctuates around 62°F (17°C).

 People are often attracted to the plentiful sunshine in Greensboro this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Greensboro during autumn.
-At this time of the year, Jacksonville gets 214 hours of sunny skies, while Greensboro receives 212 hours of full sun.
+Jacksonville gets 214 hours of sunny skies, while Greensboro receives 212 hours of full sun in the autumn.

 In October, Jacksonville usually receives around the same amount of rain as Greensboro.
-At this time of the year, Jacksonville gets 2.9 inches (73 mm) of rain, while Greensboro receives 3 inches (75 mm) of rain.
+Jacksonville gets 2.9 inches (73 mm) of rain, while Greensboro receives 3 inches (75 mm) of rain each month for the autumn.

 The winter brings many poeple to Jacksonville as well as Greensboro.

 Greensboro can get quite cold in the winter.
 In the winter, Jacksonville is much warmer than Greensboro.
-Typically, the winter temperatures in Jacksonville in January are around 53°F (12°C), and Greensboro is about 40°F (4°C).
+Typically, the winter temperatures in Jacksonville in January average around 53°F (12°C), and Greensboro averages at about 40°F (4°C).

 In the winter, Jacksonville often gets more sunshine than Greensboro.
 Jacksonville gets 191 hours of sunny skies this time of year, while Greensboro receives 169 hours of full sun.